resess/GoalExplorer/README.md

 The core idea behind GoalExplorer is to first statically model the application UI screens and transitions between these screens, producing a Screen Transition Graph (STG).
 Then GoalExplorer uses the STG to guide the dynamic exploration of the application to the particular target of interest: an Android activity, API call, or a program statement.

-This repository contains the source code for the application to produce STGs for android applications along with the tool used to dynamically explore to find the target of interest.
+The repository contains the source code for the application to produce STGs for android applications along with the tool used to dynamically explore to find the target of interest.

 ### Compatibility